 Yes.
 Arbor Day is officially celebrated on the last Friday of April.
 However, many states will celebrate it at different times based on their climate.
 Be sure to check your city or state for your Arbor Day celebrations and observance.

 ArborDay.org has a cool clickable map where you can see when Arbor Day is celebrated for your state.
 Arbor Day is also celebrated all over the world!

 Arbor Day is important because it brings about the awareness in the importance of trees in or environment and ecosystem.
 Around the world, people will plant trees and hold environmentally-friendly events and celebrations.

-For some Arbor Day events, they’ll even give out a free tree for Arbor Day that you can take home and plant in your yard or at a business or local park.
+For some Arbor Day events, they’ll even give out a free tree for Arbor Day that you can take home and plant in your yard or at a business or local park (where you get permission).